What Is Burnout?

 Get out of the situation, rest, give yourself space and time to work on finding the causes, healing and developing better coping strategies.
 You need to find out why it happened.

-But be careful to not do anything drastic - don't suddenly quit your job, run away from your family and home,
+But be careful not to do anything drastic—don't suddenly quit your job and run away from your family and home,

 In many countries, a diagnosis of burnout entitles you to sick leave.
 You may be allowed to take a few weeks or months off, both to take a break and to work on discovering why and developing coping and prevention strategies for when you return to work.

-Most importantly - tell someone and get help - it's easier to recover when you have a support network which understands and will help you.
+It's important to tell someone and get help.
+It's easier to recover when you have a support network which understands and will help you.
 You might be able a support group in your local area, and there are many available online.

 Many psychologists and social workers are trained to help people with burnout, and may have printed resources or contacts to support groups that you can take advantage of.